beigi-reza/ssh-tunnel/README.md

 ![licence](https://img.shields.io/github/license/beigi-reza/ssh-tunnel)

-This script Create tunnle to a server and then the final port is opened publicly and  use ssh ,socat and pgrep commands to execute this script.
+This script Create tunnle/s to a server and then the final port is opened publicly and use ssh and pgrep commands to execute this script.

 ## Setup SSH Passwordless Login
 to run this script without any problems, it is better for connect servers use SSH KEY so that you are not asked for a password for each connection.